The Story of My Professional Life

 5. Quarter life crisis

-Chapter 6: Building from Scratch
+Chapter 6: Conception

 I fully embraced and accepted that I was different but that doesn't make me wrong.